Seeking Contact with your Child at Christmas

 Our Family Law Partner, Claire Edgar recently presented a talk on family law at an event organised by The Voices of Migrant Women.

-Protection from Stalking legislation one step closer as Bill passes final stage at Stormont
+Protection from Stalking law Bill passes final stage at Stormont

 On 22nd February 2022, the Protection from Stalking Bill passed its Final Stage at the Stormont Assembly.